-JM: I have been at Arts of Life since May of 2018.
-Just about a year ago.
+JM: I have been at Arts of Life since May of 2018 – a little over a year!

 TS: Do you make art?
 What kind of art do you do?

-JM: I doodle.
-I used to do art more.
-Does being a hairstylist count as an being an artist?
-I can be a hair artist.
+JM: Does being a hairstylist count as an being an artist?
+Can I be a hair artist?
 Sometimes I do art but it’s hard for me to find time for it.
 I like illustration the best.
-And I’ve been learning about weaving and fiber art.
+I recently started weaving and rug making.

 TS: What do you do when you volunteer at Arts of Life?

 JM: I’m an Artist Mentor so I usually work with whoever I’m paired with that day.
-Mostly I’m pretty silly and dance a lot, make people laugh.
-Talk to you guys a lot.
+Mostly I’m pretty silly and dance a lot.